DataChefHQ/cost-monitoring-construct/docs/typescript.md

 npm i cost-monitoring-construct
 ```

-# Usage
+## Usage

 The easiest way to apply cost monitoring is by using predefined default budget strategies.
 The `ApplicationCostMonitoring` has default strategy implementation for monitoring budgets per CDK applications, while the `AccountCostMonitoring` has default strategy implementation for monitoring budgets per account.
 You can also create your own strategy by creating a class that applies to the `IBudgetStrategy` or directly inherits from the `ApplicationCostMonitoring` or `AccountCostMonitoring` class to customize them to your needs.

-## `ApplicationCostMonitoring` Class
+### `ApplicationCostMonitoring` Class

 This is the default strategy for monitoring CDK applications.
 You have to provide at least one stack by the first parameter of the initializer.
 If you wish to monitor more stacks, you can pass them as a list to the `otherStacksIncludedInBudget` prop.

 The `ApplicationCostMonitoring` will always use the first stack (the first parameter of the initializer) to inject its resources into it.
 You can create a separate stack and pass it as the first stack if you wish to keep cost monitoring separate from your stacks.
 The cost monitoring class will monitor both the first stack and stacks from `otherStacksIncludedInBudget`.

-⚠️ **Important Note**: ApplicationCostMonitoring uses AWS Tags to track resources' usages.
-You must activate the `cm:application` tag key under Cost Allocation Tags.
+> [!WARNING] ApplicationCostMonitoring uses AWS Tags to track resources' usages.
+You must [activate](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/activating-tags.html) your chosen tag key (`cm:application` by default) under Cost Allocation Tags.
 The tag key will appear in the AWS console up to 24 hours after at least one AWS resource has been created with that tag.

 The example below shows how to use `ApplicationCostMonitoring` to track your application in CDK code: